 The resulting MD5 Hash would look like this:

-In order to make life a little easier we have provided a sandbox area where you can test your XML submissions and obtain the response in plain text.
-The sandbox area contains example XML for each of the methods and functions within the API and links directly to each of the XSD Schemas for you to correctly structure your request messages.Click here to access the API Sandbox
+In order to make life a little easier we have provided a sandbox area where you can test your JSON/XML submissions and obtain the response in plain text.
+The sandbox area contains example JSON and XML for each of the methods within the API and links directly to the relevant documentation and schemas.Click here to access the API Sandbox

 You can also access the sandbox directly from your account and all the authentication headers will be pre-populated.
 We have a guide on how you can do this here:Testing the QuickFile API - Beginners Guide

 Each submission on the API adheres to a basic format which includes a header and body section.
 The header will encapsulate any information relating to the type of message, the authentication data and unique submission number.
 The body contains content specific to the type of request being made.
 The API response follows a similar format with a header and body section.

 Please note: each call to the API must be made with a unique submission number.